static-web-server/static-web-server/docs/content/configuration/environment-variables.md

 Enable cache control headers for incoming requests based on a set of file types.
 The file type list can be found in [`src/control_headers.rs`](https://github.com/static-web-server/static-web-server/blob/master//src/control_headers.rs) file.
 Default `true` (enabled).

+### SERVER_ETAG

+Enable ETag header generation for static files.
+SWS emits weak ETags in the format `W/"{hex-digest}"`, where the hex digest is derived from the file's content and metadata (e.g., size, modification time).
+Default `true` (enabled).

 ### SERVER_BASIC_AUTH

 It provides [The "Basic" HTTP Authentication Scheme](https://datatracker.ietf.org/doc/html/rfc7617) using credentials as `user-id:password` pairs, encoded using `Base64`.
 Password must be encoded using the [BCrypt](https://en.wikipedia.org/wiki/Bcrypt) password-hashing function.
 Default empty (disabled).